tflori/orm/docs/reference.md

 * [__construct](#ormdbalmysql__construct) Dbal constructor.
 * [assertSameType](#ormdbalmysqlassertsametype)
+* [buildCompositeWhereInStatement](#ormdbalmysqlbuildcompositewhereinstatement) Build a where in statement for composite primary keys
 * [buildInsertStatement](#ormdbalmysqlbuildinsertstatement) Build the insert statement for $entity
 * [delete](#ormdbalmysqldelete) Delete $entity from database
 * [describe](#ormdbalmysqldescribe) Describe a table